killkuruzzza/git_lesson_3/Readme.md

 	git remote add origin <url>
 	```

-### Fork remote branch
+### Remote branch forking

-For the obtaining source copy of remote branch into your repository
+To the obtaining source copy of remote branch into your repository follow directions below

 1. Go to <url> repository and press fork button on top left corner
+2. Open terminal and add remote origin into your repository
+3. Clone remote repository into your local copy